 Previously, Liebenberg served as Chair of the ABA Commission on Women in the Profession, as well as Chair of both the Pennsylvania and Philadelphia Bar As-sociations’ respective Commissions on Women in the Profession.
 She also was appointed by the Pennsylvania Supreme Court to its Committee on Racial and Gender Bias in the Justice System, where she was Co-Chair of the Gender Bias Committee.
 Learn more about Liebenberg.

 Vision 2020 Idaho Delegate Cynthia Lee A. Pemberton, Ed.D

-serves as the Associate Dean of the Graduate School and Professor of Educational Leadership at Idaho State University.
+serves as the Provost/Vice President of Academic Affairs at Dickinson State University in Dickinson, ND.
 Dr. Pemberton has published and presented locally, regionally, nationally and internationally on Title IX and gender equity in school sport.
 Her book, More Than a Game: One Woman’s Fight for Gender Equity in Sport, addresses Title IX from both personal and professional perspectives, through a lived experience pursuing gender equity in sport at a small liberal arts college in Oregon.
 The book received the Phi Kappa Phi Bookshelf Award in October 2002, and received strong reviews in a number of publications (Journal of Legal Aspects of Sport, Women in Sport and Physical Activity Journal, Booklist and Choice).Learn more about Pemberton.